TULSA, Okla. — More than 180,000 acres burned as wildfires swept through the state last week, according to Governor Stitt.

-2 News traveled to Woodward last week after a wildfire and met Zoey Webber, whose home came within inches of being destroyed by the flames.
-Firefighters were able to put the fire out just in time.
+2 News Oklahoma traveled to Woodward and met Zoey Webber, whose home came within inches of being destroyed by the flames.
+Firefighters put out the fire just in time.

 "I don't think I can thank them enough.
 I mean, they do their jobs amazingly.
 I'm just, I'm so proud to have the community that I have," Webber said.